cdomotor/HydCom/README.md

 This step is required whenever `package.json` changes.

+## Encrypted Data Storage

+The app now stores sample and survey data using AES encryption so it works in Expo Go without extra native modules.
+Data files are saved under the app's document directory as `samples.enc` and `surveys.enc`.
+The encryption key is a static placeholder found in `src/utils/cryptoUtils.js`—replace it with your own secret for production use.

 ## Troubleshooting Camera Issues

 If the camera view shows a blank screen even after granting permissions: